MAT555-Fall22/.github/profile/README.md

 We will closely follow the weekly schedule given below.
 However, weekly class schedules are subject to change depending on the progress we make as a class.

 Week 1.
-Week 1.
 Introduction.
 Framing a learning problem.
 Explanatory data analysis.

 Week 2.
 Simple linear regression.